Student Lending Code of Conduct

 - The solicitation or acceptance of gifts from a lender, guarantor or servicer by anyone with responsibilities with respect to loans at the institution, including administrative/executive officials with decision-making authority over financial aid operations.
 This prohibition extends to our staff members’ families (including staff members and spouses; parent and stepparent; sibling or step- sibling; child or step-child; and grandchild or step-grandchild; as well as the child’s spouse and sibling’s spouse).

-- Employees or agents of a lender from identifying themselves as our employee, whether directly or by implication, to students, parents or any person seeking information about Excelsior College.
+- Employees or agents of a lender from identifying themselves as our employee, whether directly or by implication, to students, parents or any person seeking information about Excelsior University.

 - The assignment of a first-time borrower’s loan to a particular lender, or refusing to certify/originate or otherwise delay certification/origination of any loan, regardless of the lender or guaranty agency the borrower selects.